wieslawsoltes/AvaloniaBook/Chapters/Chapter08.md

 Goal
 - Understand the binding engine (DataContext, binding paths, inheritance) and when to use different binding modes.
-- Work with binding variations (`Binding`, `CompiledBinding`, `MultiBinding`, `PriorityBinding`, `ElementName`, `RelativeSource`).
+- Work with binding variations (`Binding`, `CompiledBinding`, `MultiBinding`, `PriorityBinding`, `ElementName`, `RelativeSource`) and imperative helpers via `BindingOperations`.
-- Connect collections to `ItemsControl`/`ListBox` with data templates and selection models.
+- Connect collections to `ItemsControl`/`ListBox` with data templates, `SelectionModel`, and compiled binding expressions.
-- Use converters, validation (`INotifyDataErrorInfo`), and asynchronous bindings for real-world scenarios.
+- Use converters, validation (`INotifyDataErrorInfo`), asynchronous bindings, and reactive bridges (`AvaloniaPropertyObservable`).
-- Diagnose bindings using Avalonia's DevTools and `BindingDiagnostics` logging.
+- Bind to attached properties, tune performance with compiled bindings, and diagnose issues using DevTools and `BindingDiagnostics` logging.

 Why this matters
 - Bindings keep UI and data in sync, reducing boilerplate and keeping views declarative.